Princeton-CDH/startwords/content/issues/5/visualizing-african-student-mobility/index.md

 While preparing my data for mapping, I started to pay closer attention to where students came from.
 Given the temporal range of Bond's study, covering the period of 1848--1960, the names of some of the students' home countries changed over time.
 For example, students hailing from the "Gold Coast" gave way to students coming from "Ghana" when the country gained both independence and a new name in 1957.
 Moreover, the names of territories listed in the data such as "Congo Free State" (Democratic Republic of the Congo), Southern Rhodesia (Zimbabwe), Northern Rhodesia (Zambia), Tanganyika (Tanzania), and Nyasaland (Malawi), which are not found on present-day maps, also reflect Africa's colonial history.
 Moving from transcription to mapping revealed that the search for African "origins," even when equipped with geographic data, remains a contested endeavor.

+{{<pullquote left `Mapping is not the end of our scholarly explorations, but, in many ways, the beginning.`>}}

-Reorganizing the data in this way also raised several questions that I hope to explore in my future research: Did the ebb and flow of various African independence movements influence how and whether African students articulated national identities while living in the US?
+Reorganizing the data in this way also raised several questions that I hope to explore in my future research.
+For example: did the ebb and flow of various African independence movements influence how and whether African students articulated national identities while living in the US?
 Although this question cannot be answered with the index card data alone, it comes into view when restructuring the data and considering the broader implications of Africa's shifting political landscape.

 {{< figure src="images/fig7-map-hometown.png" alt="A map of Africa with purple dots along the western and southern coasts." caption="**Figure 7.** Hometowns of HBCU-educated African Students, 1848–1960." attr="Generated by the author using Palladio." max-width="350px">}}
 {{< wrap class="txt-only" >}}